Work Group Report.

 Report on Airport Emissions.

-Washington State University, in collaboration with the University of Washington's Department of Environmental and Occupational Health, must calculate emissions of ultrafine and fine particulate matter and sulfur oxides in communities surrounding an international airport owned by a port district in a county with a population greater than 1,500,000.
+The University of Washington's Department of Environmental and Occupational Health, in collaboration with Washington State University, must calculate emissions of ultrafine and fine particulate matter and sulfur oxides from the use of alternative jet fuel as compared to conventional fossil jet fuel, including the potential regional air quality benefits of any reduction.
+This emissions calculation must be conducted for alternative jet fuel used from an international airport owned by a port district in a county with a population greater than 1.5 million.
 This information must be reported to the Joint Legislative Audit and Review Committee (JLARC) by December 1, 2024, and by December 1 annually thereafter until JLARC has completed its final report on the alternative jet fuel tax incentives created in this act.

 Alternative Jet Fuel—Tax Rates and Tax Incentives.